mchome/PPPoE-Dialer/README.md

-# PPPoE-Dialer
+# PPPoE Dialer
-A PPPoE Dialer with dotras
+A CSharp PPPoE Dialer wrapper with dotras.